Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 Back to the top

-3. Sharing amendments with participating NHS/HSC organisations
+3. Sharing modifications with participating NHS/HSC organisations

 The guidance below is in three sections:

-b) informing participating organisations in Scotland and/or Northern Ireland
+b) informing participating organisations in Scotland

 c) category A and B amendments: 35 day implementation date

-b) Informing participating organisations in Scotland and/or Northern Ireland
+b) Informing participating organisations in Scotland

-Email amendments for single centre studies directly to the R&D office and local research team.
+Email modifications for single centre studies directly to the R&D office and local research team.
 You can use the relevant email template as per 3a above.
 If you don’t use the template, ensure that you provide the same information in your email.

 c) Category A and B amendments: 35-day implementation date

 After you have submitted a category A or B amendment, participating organisations have up to 35 days to decide whether they can implement it.
 The 35-day implementation period starts at different times depending on the nation your participating organisation is in.
 There is a diagram of 35-day implementation dates in different nations to help you understand when this timeline starts for your participating organisations.
-The 35-day implementation period does not apply to category C amendments.
+The 35-day implementation period does not apply to category C modifications.

 Back to the top

-• whether they can support the amendment
+• whether they can support the modification

-They are strongly encouraged to tell you about problems or confirm they have no objection to the amendment as soon as possible within the 35 days.
+They are strongly encouraged to tell you about problems or confirm they have no objection to the modification as soon as possible within the 35 days.
 They should do this even if you do not have the relevant approvals in place.

 You should: